We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Once I started trying all the options in the library, I was excited to get back on the Hydrow time and again.
 New workouts are added every day, and they run the gamut from 59-minute “journey” rows without a coach to 15-minute yoga and Pilates mat sessions to 5-minute cooldowns and plank challenges.

-The majority of the rowing workouts with Hydrow Athletes (coaches) last 15 or 20 minutes, which is perfect for busy parents like me, or for mix-and-match custom workouts.
+The majority of the rowing workouts with Hydrow Athletes (coaches) last 15 or 20 minutes, which is perfect for busy parents like me or for people doing mix-and-match custom workouts.
 Plus, the scenery is breathtaking.